mintsoft/MintSync/README.md

 * getCurrentTab to backend
 * Injection from popup
 * Performance of popup loading is poor
-* Popup icon indication with AJAX
+* Popup icon indication with AJAX -- test actually works
-* Popup icon indication with Cache
+* Popup icon indication with Cache -- test actually works